Pipedrive Merge Duplicates Overview

 For instance, if you want to preserve the record IDs of the duplicates that are merged into the master record, you can create a custom field, "Merged Record IDs,” in your CRM.

-You can use the Preview to see how this will preserve the Record IDs of all the duplicates in each duplicate group.
+You can use the Preview CSV to see how this will preserve the record IDs of all the duplicates in each duplicate group.

 step-4-collect-all-values-from-other-field-CSV-example.png

 As another example, if you want to determine what value to keep based on its priority, you can set multiple criteria for the same field.
-In this example, there are two different rules for the Lifecycle Stage.
-Insycle will look at the first of the two, and if it finds a record that matches the criteria, Lifecycle Stage is "Customer," the second Lifecycle Stage rule will be ignored.
+In this example, there are two different rules for the Buying Role.
+Insycle will look at the first of the two, and if it finds a record that matches the criteria, Buying Role is Budget Holder, the second Buying Role rule will be ignored.

 Troubleshooting